pooyasohrabipoor/Active-Dual-Line-Laser-Scanning-System/README.md

 The given illustration demonstrates the model artichture:
 ![System Diagram](Maskrcnn.png)

 The illustration below shows a sample image of stacked chickens, demonstrating how the addition of accurate laser-derived depth significantly enhances the performance of instance segmentation models.
+To evaluate the quality of our instance segmentation results, we introduced a novel metric called center offset, which measures the distance between the center of the predicted mask and the center of the ground truth mask.
+A lower center offset indicates higher segmentation accuracy and better alignment with the actual object.
+This metric is particularly relevant for our downstream robotic application, where the robot is intended to grasp chickens precisely at their detected center points using the extracted coordinates.
 ![System Diagram](final.png)